Hugo-COLLIN/SaveMyPhind-conversation-exporter/public/files/updateNotes.md

 # Update notes
+# 3.7.0
+🔗 Send to automation tools
+Thanks to a user contribution, you can now send the exported content to your favorite automation tool through a webhook!
+Simply go to the Options page and set your webhook URL.

+🧩 Changes under the hood
+Code moving and improvements to make the extension more robust and easier to maintain.

 # 3.6.1
 🔗 Export Claude input content
 Now it keeps your text-converted inputs so your entire conversation is preserved.